Mwangi Vasser got a pardon from Gov. Tony Evers. But Georgia won’t accept it.

 He asked for the pardon so he could pursue his dream of being a chaplain in the military.
 He said he wants to bring God’s teachings to “every corner,” even to those who don’t have the opportunity to go to a church building.

-Vasser said he has “been blessed” to accomplish as much as he has with a felony on his record.
-He wants to move past his teenage mistake and have his freedoms back.
+Vasser said he has “been blessed” to accomplish as much as he has with a felony on his record and wants to move past his teenage mistake.

 But when Vasser got home to Georgia after receiving his pardon, his application to purchase a firearm was denied after the felony came up on his background check.